0xRalts/properties-hevm/README.md

 - `forge build` to compile your files
 - `hevm test` to run your prove tests
+- you can also do `hevm test --match functionName` if you want to run a specific property

 ### Example output for a successful test